-This new course will run for the second time in 2017-18.
-Students in this course will be working with community partners for 6-8 hours per week, participating in the research projects being undertaken by their hosts.
-The forms of research will vary according to the organizations’ needs; they may include surveys, interviews, focus groups, archival research, internet or records research, program evaluation or arts-based research.
+- Students will work for 5-7 hours per week on the research projects being undertaken by their host organisation.
+The kind of research will vary according to the organizations’ needs; they may include surveys, interviews, focus groups, archival research, internet or records research, program evaluation or arts-based research.

-Assignments will include reflective writing, a blog post, and a presentation on the research in an end-of-year symposium.
+- Assignments might include reflective writing, a research journal, a blog post, a report to be given to the organization, and a presentation on the research in an end-of-year symposium at New College.

 If you have any questions, please contact: firstname.lastname@example.org